 Marine energy is in many articles discarded as future sustainable energy source of the United Arab Emirates.
 Often solar, wind and waste energy solutions are described as the most vial future sources in the area.
 Obviously, the potential of solar energy (if the panels are protected well from dirt) in this area is large.
+This article investigates the Marine Energy potential in the UAE.

-However, maybe the potential of marine energy is overlooked too quickly.
+Maybe the potential of marine energy is overlooked too quickly.
 Although concepts are already existent for longer time, marine energy is a relatively new area in the sustainable energy marketplace, and often not yet commercially viable.

 Marine energy is often distinguished from hydro – which relates to energy generated from running or falling water (fresh water).
 Marine energy can be harnessed from 2 sources: